elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-basic-formula-for-converting-units-and-how-is-the-conversion-factor-used.md

 url: /learn/education-studies/questions/what-is-the-basic-formula-for-converting-units-and-how-is-the-conversion-factor-used
 score: -1.0
 related_article1:
-    id: 165431
+    id: 165430
-    title: How are positive exponents used in expressing large numbers in scientific notation?
+    title: >-
+        What are the common units for mass, length, and volume, and how can they be converted within the metric system?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-are-positive-exponents-used-in-expressing-large-numbers-in-scientific-notation
+    url: /learn/education-studies/questions/what-are-the-common-units-for-mass-length-and-volume-and-how-can-they-be-converted-within-the-metric-system
 related_article2:
-    id: 165416
+    id: 165428
-    title: What are the base units of mass, length, and volume in the metric system?
+    title: >-
+        What techniques can improve accuracy in measurements, and why is accuracy important?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-base-units-of-mass-length-and-volume-in-the-metric-system
+    url: /learn/education-studies/questions/what-techniques-can-improve-accuracy-in-measurements-and-why-is-accuracy-important
 related_article3:
-    id: 165429
+    id: 165420
-    title: How does regular calibration of equipment impact measurement results?
+    title: >-
+        How is scientific notation used to express large numbers, and what role do positive exponents play?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-regular-calibration-of-equipment-impact-measurement-results
+    url: /learn/education-studies/questions/how-is-scientific-notation-used-to-express-large-numbers-and-what-role-do-positive-exponents-play
 related_article4:
     id: 165417
+    title: >-
-    title: How do the prefixes kilo, centi, milli, and micro modify the base units in the metric system?
+        How do the prefixes kilo, centi, milli, and micro modify the base units in the metric system?
     subject: Education Studies
     url: /learn/education-studies/questions/how-do-the-prefixes-kilo-centi-milli-and-micro-modify-the-base-units-in-the-metric-system
 related_article5:
-    id: 165422
+    id: 165416
+    title: >-
-    title: What are the boiling and freezing points of water on the Celsius scale?
+        What are the base units of mass, length, and volume in the metric system?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-boiling-and-freezing-points-of-water-on-the-celsius-scale
+    url: /learn/education-studies/questions/what-are-the-base-units-of-mass-length-and-volume-in-the-metric-system
 ---

 &nbsp;